learn-co-curriculum/intro-to-ruby-programming-basics-irb/README.md

 ## Learning Goals

-1. Describe IRB and why it's useful when programming.
+1. Describe IRB and why it's useful when programming
-2. Distinguish IRB from your terminal and other files.
+2. Distinguish IRB from your terminal and other files
-3. Access and exit IRB via your terminal.
+3. Access and exit IRB via your terminal
-4. Execute commands in IRB.
+4. Execute commands in IRB

 ## What is IRB?